Rhetorical Analysis Essay Outline: Examples & Strategies

 SOAPS: Rhetorical Analysis

-SOAPS is a helpful technique for conducting a rhetorical analysis.
+SOAPS is a helpful technique for analyzing texts rhetorically.
 It’s fairly popular and is recommended for AP tests.
 SOAPS stands for:

-Audience Who would find the text interesting?
-Who is it created for?
+• Audience (Who would find the text interesting?)

-Speaker’s characteristics What is the author’s personality?
-What do they believe?
+• Speaker’s characteristics (What is the author’s personality?)

 Answering the questions above will make it easy for you to find the necessary appeals.